kawre/neotab.nvim/README.md

 uses simple logic to move out of, or find the next best matching pair.

-By doing so, you can expect the same consistent behavior regardless of the file type or state of the parsed `tree`.
+By doing so, you can expect the same consistent behavior regardless of the file type or state of the parsed `treesitter` tree.

 <!-- ## 📬 Requirements -->